KartavyaSharma/personal-website-v0/content_scripts/workspace/__workspace.md

 If you are wondering what OpenAPI is, it is a newer version of Swagger which is now in official use.

-There are a lot of things happening in this `**specification.yml` file, and on the outset this file is structured in a hierarchical manner: the indentations represent scopes and levels of ownership.
+There are a lot of things happening in this `**specification.yml` file, and from the outset this file is structured in a hierarchical manner: the indentations represent scopes and levels of ownership.

-For instance, `yaml**paths:` defines the scope under which all API URL endpoints will be defined for your Connexion application.
-Under `yaml**paths:` the `yaml**/handler:` value defines a scope under which all the URLS for `**/mail/handler` will be defined.
+For instance, `yaml**paths:` defines a scope under which all API URL endpoints will be specified for your Connexion application.
+Under `yaml**paths:` the `yaml**/handler:` value defines a scope under which all the URLS for `**/mail/handler` will be specified.
 Inside the `yaml**/handler:` value, the `yaml**post:` value signifies a scope with definitions for all `**HTTP POST` requests to the `**/mail/handler` API endpoint.
-A similar structure follows suit throughout the rest of your `bash**specification.yml` file.
+A similar structure follows suit throughout the `bash**specification.yml` file.

+The `bash**specification.yml` has many sections, let's break down what's what.

+The global configuration section is to define core attributes of your specification:

+* `**openapi:` tells Connexion what version of OpenAPI (previously Swagger) is being used.
+* `**info:` begins a new scope containing information about the API being built.
+This is used for documentation purposes.
+* `**description:` stores the user defined description of what the API does/is.
+Also used for documentation.
+* `**version:` a user defined version value for the API.
+* `**title:` a user defined title for the API.
+Used for documentation.
+* `**servers:` defining base paths for different server locations.
+In your case you can use `**/mail`, all your `**path:` routes are going to be prefixed by the this base path.
+* `**description:` a user defined description of the base path we just specified.

+The API URL configuration section.
+Here we define the app's URL paths:

+* `**paths:` defined a scope containing all API endpoints.
+* `**handler:` one of your API endpoints.
+Prefixed by the `**/mail` base path.
+* `**post:` defines the HTTP method this URL endpoint will respond to.
+This scope will contain the core email handler Python logic.
+* This section combines to make the `**POST /mail/handler` endpoint.

+The single `**POST /mail/handler` API endpoint configuration:

+*